Dielectric spectroscopy of hydrogenated hexagonal boron nitride ceramics: Theory

-The complex permittivity defines the ability for a material to polarise in an electric field with the imaginary part representing the loss associated with polarisation, given as:
+The complex permittivity is defined as the ability of a material to polarise in an electric field with the imaginary part associated with the time-harmonic polarisation loss:

-where $ \varepsilon_{\textrm{r}}'(\omega)$ is the frequency dependent dielectric constant, $ \varepsilon_{\textrm{r}}''(\omega)$ is the dielectric loss associated with the polarisation mechanisms, $\omega$ is angular frequency in rad/s or $2\pi f$, $f$ is frequency in Hz and $*$ denotes a complex quantity.
-Dielectric polarisation mechanisms in solids arise from free charge conductivity (Drude model), charge hopping or dipolar relaxation (Debye model) and electronic polarisation (Lorentz model)\cite{Ding2019}.
+where $\epsr(\omega)$ is the frequency dependent dielectric constant, $ \epsd(\omega)$ is the dielectric loss factor, $\omega$ is angular frequency in rad/s or $2\pi f$ and $f$ is frequency in Hz.
+Dielectric polarisation mechanisms in solids arise from free charge conductivity (Drude model), space charge polarisation in inhomogeneous conducting mixtures or dipolar relaxation (Debye/Havrilliak-Negami models) and bound electronic polarisation (Lorentz model)\cite{Ding2019}.
 In the case of non-polar materials, dipolar relaxation is non-existent and so too are Lorentz based frequency dependent contributions from electronic relaxation when measuring at much lower than terahertz frequencies.
-For free charge conductivity, the dielectric loss follows\cite{Eichelbaum2012a,Krupka2006}:
+For percolating free charge conductivity or long range conductivity, the dielectric loss factor follows\cite{Eichelbaum2012,Krupka2006}:

-where $\varepsilon_0$ is the permittivity of free space and $\sigma$ is the free charge conductivity.
-Therefore, a characteristic $f^{-1}$ dependence in the dielectric loss implies this mechanism.
-For charge hopping transport, both real and imaginary parts are modelled by Debye relaxation and variations of\cite{Ding2019}:
+where $\varepsilon_0$ is the permittivity of free space and $\sigma$ is the free charge conductivity in S/m.
+A characteristic $\omega^{-1}$ dependence in the dielectric loss implies this mechanism.
+For space charge polarisation, both real and imaginary parts are modelled by Debye/Havrilliak-Negami type relaxations\cite{Ding2019}:

-where $\varepsilon_s$ and $\varepsilon_\infty$ are the low and high frequency dielectric constants, respectively and $\tau$ is the time constant of the hopping process.
+where $\epss$ and $\epsi$ are the low and high frequency dielectric constants, respectively, $\tau$ is the time constant of the hopping process and $\alpha$ and $\beta$ are fitting exponents as empirical values rarely follow the ideal Debye model (where $\alpha=\beta=1$).
 The result is a decrease in the real part and a loss peak at the relaxation frequency of $1/\tau$.

-The h-BN samples are commercially obtained with details of the material synthesis detailed elsewhere\cite{Mandal2019b}.
-Briefly, the hot-pressed h-BN substrates have approximate dimensions of $0.5\times10\times10$ mm.
-Before CVD diamond growth a pre-baking stage was required for the substrates before diamond seeding using a hydrogen terminated colloid solution.
-After seeding, microwave plasma assisted CVD was carried out using a Seki Technotron AX6500 (4 kW at 50 Torr) in a 3\% \meth{} / \hydro{} gas mixture\cite{Mandal2019b}.